Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

     * `REACT_APP_MDS_URL` same value as `MDS_URL`  in `config`
 1. Go to install-scripts folder again and run ```./deploy_new_frontend.sh```
 1. Go to your main url and test the dashboard.

+# Restarting processes

+Want to restart everything?
+Just reboot: `reboot`.

+Want to see what processes are running?
+Run `docker ps`.
+It will show all running docker containers.

+Want to restart one specific docker container?
+1. First run `docker ps` to see what's the name of the process
+1. Stop the process: `docker stop install-scripts-dashboard-api-1` (in this example `install-scripts-dashboard-api-1` is the name of the process)
+1. Start the process again: `docker stop install-scripts-dashboard-api-1`

+For more information on how Docker works, see the [Docker documentation](https://docs.docker.com/).

+# Final notes

+Now everything is installed and running, you can use and adapt this new application to your whishes.

+If you adapt/improve the code, publish this code open source as the [open source license](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-app/) requires.
+This way other/similar projects can learn from each other and reuse each others code if relevant.
+This saves time and energy.
+Win-win!

+Also, feel free to enhance this documentation during the process of installment or use of the app.
+Potentially it can be extended with server-specific information, or some things could be clarified further.
+You can edit the documentation [here](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-docs/), if you're logged in with a GitHub-account.